PlatzKiecker/docs/README.md

 #### Creating New Bookings

+Before creating any new bookings you have to set up tables and zones and opening times in the settings section.
+Please look into the settings sectino for further guidance.
 With the ‘new booking’ button in the dashboard, a new mask named ‘Create booking’ opens, allowing bookings to be entered manually by the restauranteur.
 In case a guest books a table via phone or comes into the restaurant asking for a table, the restauranteur can book the table themselves.<br> The required data for a booking is the number of guests, the date and timeslot of the reservation, the last name of the Guest who is making the booking, and their phone number.
 In order to let the available timeslots be displayed, the number of guests always has to be filled out first.
 If there are no timeslots available for the chosen number of guests and/or the chosen day, this will be mentioned.
 It is also possible to add notes here.
 The booking is then created by clicking the 'create booking' button.

 ![Create Booking](images/create_booking.jpg)